orchest/orchest/docs/source/fundamentals/glossary.rst

     install additional packages and make changes to the base image directly.

 Edit mode
-    Edit, create and run your :ref:`pipelines <pipeline>`.
+    Edit, create and run your :ref:`pipelines <pipeline>` inside the pipeline editor.

 .. _read-only mode:

 Read-only mode
-    View your pipeline and its results from a past run.
+    View your pipeline and its results from a past run (mainly applicable in :ref:`jobs <jobs>`).

     * A pipeline from read-only mode can be created into a pipeline in edit mode.
 This can be useful if you want to actively play with the environment that produced the results (state is not stored